duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

 ## how to use

-the executable `nloptSolve` asks for 3 options: a path to data file, a path to solver options file, and a path to a file to store the result.
+the executable `nloptSolve` asks for 3 options: a path to data file, a path to solver options file, and a path to the file to store the result.

     ./nloptSolve [dataFile] [solver_options_file] [result_file]